spxbhuhb/zakadabar-stack/core/doc/guides/backend/Modules.md

 # Backend Modules

-Backend modules are the building block of the server.
+Backend modules are the building blocks of the server.
 When you decide the functions your application provides, you make a list the modules you need for those functions.

 Once you have the list, you can set up your application by:

-- adding the modules from programmatically, and/or
+- adding the modules programmatically, and/or
 - adding the modules from the configuration.

 ## Add Modules From Configuration

 Add the module to the configuration file (etc/zakadabar.stack.server.yaml) as the example below shows.
-You can list as many modules as you want.

 ```
 modules:
   - zakadabar.site.backend.Module
+  - zakadabar.site.backend.Module2
 ```

 ## Add Modules Programmatically